Originally published by River Network in the January 2017 Issue of River Voices.

 One Point Eight Inches

 Nothing reflects the integrated nature of this project like that little number.
-After all the listening and talking and research, American Rivers recommended that the first 1.8” of rainfall should be retained onsite (as opposed to sending it offsite and downstream to cause flooding and pollution as described in Lynn Broaddus’ article) —an ambitious, yet feasible amount equivalent to 95% of all 24-hour storms that hit Atlanta in an average year.
+After all the listening and talking and research, American Rivers recommended that the first 1.8” of rainfall should be retained onsite (as opposed to sending it offsite and downstream to cause flooding and pollution) —an ambitious, yet feasible amount equivalent to 95% of all 24-hour storms that hit Atlanta in an average year.

 Onsite retention standards don’t require green stormwater infrastructure, but they drive the use of it.
 It isn’t perfect, but it goes well beyond the City of Atlanta’s 1.0” onsite retention requirement.
 This performance metric made economic sense based on common building standards, meaning that it’s flexible enough to dovetail with LEED or SITES requirements.
 Our recommendations would reduce the volume of runoff by 3.4 million gallons per storm in this flood-prone neighborhood.